Free content on iamkate.com

 Every site is hosted on a server, which is usually operated by a third party due to the expertise needed to manage servers securely.
 Most sites are accessed indirectly through the servers of a content delivery network, which protects the original server from attacks that could disable the site.

 My site is hosted on Cloudflare Pages.
 Cloudflare is both the host and the content delivery network, avoiding the need to trust two separate third parties.
-Cloudflare have a strong commitment to privacy and data protection, and frequently write about developing systems to protect visitor privacy.
+Cloudflare are strongly committed to privacy and data protection, and frequently write about developing systems to protect visitor privacy.

 Almost every site today includes code that tracks visitors for statistical and advertising purposes.
-Often the site owner includes code with the deliberate aim of tracking their visitors, but sometimes they just want to include a feature provided by a third party, and that provider includes their own tracking code.
+Often the site owner adds code with the deliberate aim of tracking visitors, but sometimes they just want to include a feature provided by a third party, and that provider adds their own tracking code.

 My site doesn’t include any tracking code, and doesn’t load any code from third parties.
 It doesn’t have a cookie banner because it doesn’t use cookies.
 Instead of an invasive analytics system, Cloudflare Web Analytics gives me the most important statistics without tracking individual visitors.